Purpose of This Manual

-The Financial Aid Office/Student Employment area is responsible for terminating a student worker's job in the campus system.
-Once this action has been performed, you, the supervisor, will receive one more time card in order for you to pay the student for any hours owed the student worker.
+The Financial Aid Office-Student Services Employment Specialist is responsible for terminating a student employee's job in the campus system.
+Once this action has been performed the supervisor, will have one more pay period in the myTime system, in order to pay the student for any hours owed.
 After this last paycheck, the student’s payroll file will become inactive.

-The Student Employment/Financial Aid Office will send, via e-mail, the supervisor a computer-printed termination authorization which will indicate the name of the student employee who was terminated and the reason for termination.
-It is the responsibility of the supervisor to inform the student of this termination and tell him/her to stop working IMMEDIATELY.
-If the student is later reinstated into a class and the units are restored, the student should come to the Financial Aid Office to determine if the job can be re-opened.
+The Financial Aid Office, Student Services Employment Specialist will send the supervisor an email Student Employment Termination Authorization, which will indicate the name of the student employee who was terminated and the reason for termination.
+It is the responsibility of the supervisor to inform the student of this termination and tell him/her to stop working immediately.

-The supervisor should inform the student worker immediately that his/her "job assignment is completed."
-Next, you need to send an e-mail to the FWS Coordinator in the Financial Aid Office with the student's name, SMC ID# and the last day of work.
+The supervisor should inform the student worker immediately that their "job assignment is completed.”
+Supervisor will then need to send an e-mail to the Financial Aid Office, Student Services Employment Specialist with the student's name, SMC ID# and the last day of work.

-The student will advise his/her supervisor that he/she will no longer be working there and the supervisor will send an e-mail… follow the steps in #2 above.
+The student will advise their supervisor that he/she will no longer be working there and the supervisor will send an email… follow the steps in #2 above.

 SMC does not pay any temporary part-time employees for Jury Duty.

-2. Student employees must be under the direct supervision of a District employee.
+Student employees must be under the direct supervision of a district employee.